CryptoKami/cryptokami-core/docs/block-processing/txp.md

 * Currently adopted tx fee policy (as part of `BlockVersionData`), which is of known type

 ###### Size-linear policy
-Only policy supported by Cryptokami SL v1.0 is `TxFeePolicyTxSizeLinear`.
+Only policy supported by CryptoKami Core v1.0 is `TxFeePolicyTxSizeLinear`.

 For it, we need to compute minimal required fee for this transaction.
 This value is computed using fixed-precision arithmetic (precision is 1e-9) using formula: